FREE SHIPPING on purchases over 1,500 CZK 📦

 • food cravings or binge eating

-• feeling of uncontrollability
+• feeling out of control

-Certain factors have been shown to increase the risk of developing PMDD, including:
+Some factors have been shown to increase the risk of developing PMDD, including:

 • cigarette smoking

-• past traumas or long-term stress
+• past trauma or chronic stress

 • existing anxiety disorders